Baldwin IV of Jerusalem: Regency

 Until he reached the age of majority (which was 15 in the Kingdom of Jerusalem), Baldwin needed a regent to rule in his name.
 The government was initially assumed by the seneschal, Miles of Plancy.
-Shortly thereafter, Count Raymond III of Tripoli arrived in Jerusalem and laid a claim to the regency as the king's closest kinsman.
+Shortly thereafter, Count Raymond III of Tripoli arrived in Jerusalem and laid a claim to the regency as the King's closest kinsman.
 Miles was murdered in October 1174 while trying to extend his hold on the government.
 With the unanimous support of the bishops and most of the kingdom's noblemen, Raymond was named regent after a two-day debate presided over by the 13-year-old king.
 No new seneschal was appointed for two years, and so the young and sickly king presided over burdensome High Court meetings when Raymond was away on military duties or in Tripoli.

 Baldwin's mother, Agnes, returned to court when Raymond became regent.
 Historians frequently accuse her of exploiting her son's condition for self-gain; Hamilton notes that contemporary sources, including Baldwin's tutor, William of Tyre, are strongly biased against her.
 Hamilton believes that Baldwin had no memories of his mother because he grew up without her since the age of two, but that she became devotedly kind to him and he developed a strong attachment to her.

 At the beginning of 1175, Saladin, the founder of the Ayyubid Sultanate, laid siege to the Zengid-held city of Aleppo, and the inhabitants of the city wished for the crusaders to carry out a diversion.
 This was Baldwin's first opportunity to lead in a military campaign.
 At the end of spring, Baldwin left Jerusalem, crossing Samaria and Galilee.
 The target was Damascus, whose countryside was pillaged and burned by the crusaders; the operation was successfully repeated in August of the following year.
 According to historian Pierre Aubé, Baldwin and Raymond III of Tripoli defeated a Damascene army commanded by Saladin's brother, Turan-Shah, at Ain Anjar.

-During his regency, it was confirmed that the king was affected by leprosy.
+During Raymond's regency, it was confirmed that Baldwin was affected by leprosy.
 It is not clear from whom he caught it.
 Medical historian Piers Mitchell concludes that it must have been someone with whom Baldwin had spent a lot of time at a young age, such as a family member, a wet nurse, or another servant, and who did not exhibit easily visible symptoms.
 Puberty may have accelerated the development of the lepromatous form of the illness, and his condition worsened rapidly.
 Most severely affected were his extremities and face, which made his subjects feel uneasy when they approached him.
 Yet, to the surprise of Muslim observers and contrary to the common practice, Baldwin was never segregated.
 As a leper, he could not marry or expect to have children; it thus became a priority to arrange a marriage for Baldwin's sister and heir presumptive, Sibylla.
-Raymond's choice was William of Montferrat, cousin of both the Holy Roman Emperor Frederick Barbarossa and King Louis VII of France.
+Raymond's choice was William of Montferrat, cousin of both Holy Roman Emperor Frederick Barbarossa and King Louis VII of France.